intershop/intershop-pwa/nginx/README.md

 If you want to use fully qualified names here, do not forget to also add host mappings to your orchestrator name resolution.
 For `docker run` this can be done with `--add-host`.

+If you are using http, the server will run on default port 80.
+If you use https as an upstream, it will run on default port 443.
+In the latter case you will also have to supply the files `server.key` and `server.crt` in the folder `/etx/nginx` (either by volume mapping with `docker run` or in the image itself by `docker build`).

 Setup at least one PWA channel configuration:

 - use mandatory `PWA_X_SUBDOMAIN` for the channel sub domain